This review is based on the opinion of coLanguage.

 • Speaking: Present arguments and respond to opposing views

-• Purpose: Needed for university or professional work
+• Purpose: Commonly needed for university or professional work

 C1